Johnson Beharry: Personal life

-Beharry was born in Grenada, and has four brothers and three sisters.
-Beharry is of Dougla (African and Indian) descent.
-His surname is the anglicised depiction of Bihari, originating from a region of India indentured labourers were brought from to the Caribbean.
-He moved to the United Kingdom in 1999.
-He is divorced from his first wife Lynthia Beharry, who is also from Grenada.
-Beharry said, in an official statement released through the Ministry of Defence, that the trauma of his war experiences had caused difficulties in his marriage.
+Beharry was born in Grenada, and has four brothers and three sisters of Dougla (African and Indian) descent.
+His surname is the anglicised depiction of Bihari, originating from a region of India from which indentured labourers were brought to the Caribbean.
+He moved to Great Britain in 1999 and in 2002 married Lynthia née Suarlie, who is also from Grenada.
+The couple divorced, following which the Ministry of Defence released an official statement declaring that the trauma of his war experiences had caused difficulties in his marriage.

-He subsequently remarried in London on 18 March 2013 to Mallissa Venice Noel and they now have two children, a boy and a girl.
-Beharry is a Freemason.
+Beharry married secondly in London on 18 March 2013 to Mallissa Venice née Noel by whom he has three children, two boys and a girl.
+Beharry is an active freemason, attending London's Queensman Lodge No. 2694.

 Army career

 Beharry joined the Princess of Wales's Royal Regiment in August 2001.
 After training at Catterick, he became a driver of Warrior armoured vehicles in C Company, 1st Battalion.
 Prior to Iraq, he served for six months in Kosovo and three months in Northern Ireland.